axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-04-radical-companies-faq.markdown

 <h1 style="font-size:30px; ">If &ldquo;businesses are broken,&ldquo; how can it be that they are more successful than ever?</h1>
  <p>More <em>financially</em> successful, yes.
 On the other hand, engagement and tenure are going down, innovation is much talked about but non-existent in practice, burnout and suicides are going up.</p>
- <p>No question that <em>financially</em> businesses are going up, but the financial &ldquo;rewards,&rdquo; the dividends, are going to fewer and fewer while the price, emotional damage and diminished health, is being paid by more and more.</p>
+ <p>No question that <em>financially</em> businesses are going up, but the financial &ldquo;rewards,&rdquo; the dividends, are going to fewer and fewer people while the price, emotional damage and diminished health, is being paid by more and more.</p>

 <h1 style="font-size:30px; ">How do we do this [transformation] even for the people that do not want it or are not ready for it?</h1>
  <p>We cannot &ldquo;do this&rdquo; for anybody.
-With this book, we are simply trying to make everybody aware of the system we are immersed in: we are making us fish aware that we live in water and how this shapes us.
+With this book, we are simply trying to make everybody aware of the system we are immersed in in, which is like making fish aware that they live in water.
 As <span class='_paradigm'>Radical</span> ideas become more widely known and more people go from I-am-curious to I-am-ready, companies will start to transform.
 This will be evolutionary, from living in water to living on land.
 Through it all, we'll find out what works and what doesn't for every particular company.</p>
  <p>Rather than dictate yet-another overly detailed structure, we are proposing a few foundational basics,</p>
   <div class='_center'>
    <table class='_h2table'>